Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - "I should" is weak fuel.
 Reconnect practices to what truly matters.

-- Ritual needs both stability and renewal; otherwise meaning can break off from repetition.
+- Ritual needs both stability and renewal; otherwise meaning breaks off from repetition.

 - Enjoyment matters.
 An aversive relationship with practice makes consistency harder than it needs to be.